Housing in Glasgow: History

 As demonstrated elsewhere in the UK, the tower blocks gradually deteriorated, attracting crime and fostering a reputation for being undesirable low cost housing.
-Because many of the towers were of a standard "off the peg" design, it meant that design flaws were replicated in several areas of the city.
-The cost of maintaining the buildings was far higher than anticipated, and while some tower blocks were upgraded in the 1980s with apex roofs and external cladding to combat damp and condensation problems; in 1992 - concierge services and secure access was added to many of the blocks.
-That same year, the city council demolished its first tower block in the Roystonhill area, and set the precedent that demolition was becoming the preferred solution over repair and renovation.
-While some of the initial tenants were happy living in the towers and chose to stay, the low desirability of the accommodation meant that those who were dissatisfied and moved out were typically replaced by 'problem' tenants with little other option whose lifestyles led to the issues worsening, more original tenants left and the downward cycle continued until some of the blocks were almost empty.
-A major turning point in the city's policy towards such "schemes" was signalled when the decision was taken to demolish the Hutchesontown C tower blocks in 1993 – at the time of their construction considered flagship developments, but now viewed as a monument to the planning mistakes of the 1950s and 1960s.
+Because many of the towers were of a standard "off the peg" design, design flaws were replicated in several areas of the city.
+The cost of maintaining the buildings was far higher than anticipated, though some tower blocks were upgraded in the 1980s with apex roofs and external cladding to combat damp and condensation problems and in 1992 concierge services and secure access was added to many of the blocks.
+That same year, the city council demolished its first tower block in the Roystonhill area, indicating that demolition was becoming the preferred solution over repair and renovation.
+While some of the initial tenants were still happy living in the towers and chose to stay, the low demand for the accommodation meant that those who were dissatisfied and moved out were typically replaced by 'problem' tenants with little other option whose lifestyles led to the issues worsening; more original tenants would then leave and the situation would deteriorate further until some of the blocks were almost empty.
+A major turning point in the city's policy towards the towers was signalled in 1993 when the decision was taken to demolish the Hutchesontown C blocks – at the time of their construction considered flagship developments, but now viewed as a monument to the planning mistakes of the 1950s and 1960s.

-The now demolished Red Road estate came to symbolise the mistakes of the city's 1960s housing policy.
+The now-demolished Red Road estate came to symbolise the mistakes of the city's 1960s housing policy.

 Meanwhile, the policy of tenement demolition was now considered to have been short-sighted, wasteful and largely unsuccessful.
 In the East End, the Glasgow Eastern Area Renewal (GEAR) scheme which began in the late 1970s demonstrated that the tenements, if sympathetically refurbished, could be turned back into viable housing of a higher quality than many of the post-war concrete estates and towers.
 Following the GEAR initiative, many of Glasgow's worst tenements in areas such as Govan and Springburn also were refurbished into desirable accommodation in the 1970s and 1980s and the policy of demolition is considered to have destroyed many fine examples of a "universally admired architectural style", although this traditional style survives in many districts (with variations in design and quality) including Battlefield, Cathcart, Crosshill, Cessnock, Dennistoun, East Pollokshields, Finnieston, Govanhill, Hillhead, Hyndland, Linthouse, Partick, Possilpark, Shawlands, Shettleston, Woodlands, Yoker and Yorkhill.
-They have outlasted the vast majority of the inter-war rehousing grade (lower quality material) blocks intended to replace them, with developments at Barrowfield, Blackhill, the Calton, Cowlairs, Hamiltonhill, Lilybank, 'Maryhill Valley', Moorepark Oatlands and Teucharhill having to be rebuilt from scratch by the 2010s (pockets of this style remain at Battlefield, Bridgeton, Craigton, Germiston, Govanhill, Haghill, Ibrox, Riddrie, Scotstoun, Shawlands, Shettleston, Springburn etc., mostly refurbished or better appointed from the outset).
+They have outlasted the vast majority of the inter-war rehousing grade (lower quality material) blocks intended to replace them, with developments at Barrowfield, Blackhill, the Calton, Cowlairs, Hamiltonhill, Lilybank, 'Maryhill Valley', Moorepark, Oatlands and Teucharhill having to be rebuilt from scratch by the 2010s (pockets of this style remain at Battlefield, Bridgeton, Craigton, Germiston, Govanhill, Haghill, Ibrox, Riddrie, Scotstoun, Shawlands, Shettleston, Springburn etc., mostly refurbished or better appointed from the outset).